Seifert-THzNano-Lab/Seifert-THzNano-Lab.github.io/index.md

 {% capture text %}

-We develop and use novel approaches for terahertz time-doamain spectroscopy capable of combing femtosecond temporal and nanometer spatial resolutions - key to explore ultrafast dynamics in complex nanomaterials on the spatiotemporal scales relevant for applications and fundamental insights.
+We develop and use novel approaches for terahertz time-domain spectroscopy capable of combing femtosecond temporal and nanometer spatial resolutions.
+These steps are key to explore ultrafast dynamics in complex nanomaterials on the spatiotemporal scales relevant for applications and fundamental insights.

 {%
   include button.html